+I've got news for those researchers.
+Put

+While only 10% of the people questioned

 VOLUME XXIV

-Old-Age Pensioners |Committee more than a year
+Old-Age Pensioners Committee more than a year

 thinking.

 Many open hearings were

 neld.
 Proponents of the bill, inrelief administrators of many

 large cities (who now have to

 spend a good 60 per cent of

 welfare funds taking custodial

-care of indigent old-age pensioners), presented conclusive

-need for such legislation.
+care of indigent old-age penneed for such legislation.
 These

-the American Medical Association and the Eisenhower Administration were unable to refute.
-The opponents of the Forand bill sought instead to damn

-the measure by labeling it "socialized medicine" - a fearsome bogey to their way of

-Means Committee finally

-brought the bill to a vote, the

-anti-socialized-medicine forces

-won out.
-The measure was defeated sixteen to ten, though

-the Democrats have sixteen

-Just prior to the Ways and

-Means Committee's final action

-members on the committee.
+tion and the Eisenhower Ad7

+ago.